Capture controls

 - Keyboard shortcut.
 Use the shortcut configured in Settings (see Keyboard shortcuts for the current default).

-- System tray.
-Use the menu on the tray icon on Windows or the menu bar extra on macOS.
+- Menu bar.
+Use the menu bar extra on macOS.

 Pick whichever fits the moment: a quick shortcut during a sensitive call, or the tray when you are already working near the menu bar.